lkuper/dissertation/dissertation/jfp-reviews-notes.md

 > p.4, "an specific"

+Fixed in an earlier edit.

 > p.9, "Tesler & Enea, 1968 (Spring)".
 Maybe (Spring) is unneeded :-)

+I've thought this was odd for a while.
+Yeah, we can change it.

 > p.30, should addInPool be addHandlerInPool? or addHandler? confused.

+Fixed in an earlier edit.

 > p.30, "Early quiescence no risk"

+Fixed in an earlier edit.

 > p.31, "the [...] pattern I described above": who is "I"?

+Fixed in an earlier edit.

 > p.34, "in lambda_LVish, the put operations took two arguments": do you
 > mean lambda_LVar?

+Good catch!
+Fixed now.

 > p.48, "both forks must compete" -> "complete"?

+Good catch!
+Fixed now.

 > p.49, "Section ??"

+Fixed in an earlier edit.

 > p.51, "we are [...] calling getKey on the Book key, as before": are
 > we? the code does not seem to contain a call to getKey.

+Fixed in an earlier edit.

 > p.56 and 57, should "ellipses" be "..."?
 > should "DOT" be "."?

+Fixed in an earlier edit.

 > p.66, "handler events" : do you mean "event handlers"?

+I think that by "handler events" we must have meant "events that occur because of executing a handler's callback".
+But I think it's okay to just say "events" here.

 > p.69, "psuedocode"

+Good catch!
+Fixed.
+(This didn't even look wrong to me!
+I'm slipping off my game...)

 > p.76, "a more manageable" : missing word?

+Fixed in an earlier edit.

 > Referee: 2